Rodifu/dashboard_bigquery_mode/README.md

-# Dashboard with Bigquery and Mode
+# Dashboard with BigQuery and Mode
 I created a Dashboard in Mode using SQL as language and BigQuery as database.
 I'll explain more about each analysis here.

 # Starbucks SQL Analytics (Mode / BigQuery)